sospartan/docs/configuration/data-model.md

 - **Many to Any** — Many Rows in a data table link to many rows across any other data tables.\
   requires a junction data table, like many-to-many relationships, but also requires the a column for the data table name.

-### Working With Data
+### Working With Relational Data Models

 <!-- Create video or Vue Component demonstrating each of these components. -->

-Even for developers with strong data and SQL skills, building out APIs and dashboards to build and manage a data model is time consuming.
+Even for developers with strong data and SQL skills, building out APIs and GUIs to build and manage a data model is time consuming.
 To those who are unfamiliar, the SQL language, classic ORMs, querying/viewing raw data, and traditional relational database jargon can be confusing, counterintuitive, and technical.
 In fact, business users may be completely unaccustomed to think about certain things, such as blog posts or geo-positions, in terms of queries and